-OFC 179 Office Information Systems Concepts (2) Prerequisite: Office Technology 172.
-This course introduces information/word processing and describes its duces information/word processing and describes its effect on traditional office operations.
+OFC 179 Office Information Systems Concepts (2)

+Prerequisite: Office Technology 172.
+This course introduces information/word processing and describes its effect on traditional office operations.
 Basic information/word processing principles, concepts, terminology and advantages of word processing systems are introduced.
 This course does not include the operation of a wordprocessor or microcomputer.
 (2 Lec.)